brylevkirill/notes/interesting recent papers.md

 #### ["Adversarial Variational Bayes: Unifying Variational Autoencoders and Generative Adversarial Networks"](http://arxiv.org/abs/1701.04722) Mescheder, Nowozin, Geiger
   `unifying GANs and VAEs`
+>	"Real NVP can be used as an encoder in order to measure the gap between the unbiased KL estimate log q(z|x) - log p(z) and its approximation from GAN.
+We show that Adversarial Variational Bayes underestimates the KL divergence."
   - `video` <https://youtu.be/y7pUN2t5LrA?t=14m19s> (Nowozin)
   - `video` <https://youtu.be/xFCuXE1Nb8w?t=26m55s> (Nowozin)
   - `video` <https://youtu.be/m80Vp-jz-Io?t=1h28m34s> (Tolstikhin)